molily/molily.de/_posts/2016-05-16-mobile-web-performance.md

 Unfortunately, this isn’t the case for most mobile sites.
 After the first render, content is changed and moved around.
 New content is added not just at the end but also right in the middle.
 The most common examples are images, videos, menus, sidebars, interactive widgets and advertisement banners.
 Also custom fonts affect the overall layout.

 These content changes not only confuse the user and interrupt the current interaction, they also cause **[layout reflows](https://developers.google.com/speed/articles/reflow)**.
-This is a computationally intensive recalculation of element positions.
+This is a computationally expensive recalculation of element positions.
 For the user such reflows are experienced as “the page is jumping around”.

 This is especially frustrating if the user has already scrolled down and content is added above the current scroll position.
 Browsers [try to prevent this “jumping”](https://developers.google.com/web/updates/2016/04/scroll-anchoring?hl=en) by making their scrolling behavior smarter.